alexji/mikerun/README.md

 - [ ] Add something for observation planning
 - [ ] Add autosummary script
 - [ ] Add exposure time calculator

+## Instrument Notes
+* 3-7-2019: since my last run in Nov 2018, they moved the quartz lamp to be a bit further away.
+I find calibration times need about 3-4x more exposure to achieve similar counts.